nrnishta/topic21/Experiments/TCV/ShotlistTCV.md

 the best scenario obtained on Topic-24, Topic-06 and Topic-18 and play with density/power. **Remember we are limited to the number of strokes for shot, presently limited to 1**

 1. H-Mode plasma.
-Reference scenario is # 60888,  low Ip H-mode, with up to 1 MW of NBH and average density up to 0.8e20 with Ip = 140kA
+Reference scenario is # 60888,  low Ip H-mode, with up to 1 MW of NBH and average density up to 0.7e20 with Ip = 140kA.
+Slightly adjust the fueling keeping the same FeedForward seeting of 61041
-2. Repeat point #1 with different plunges.
+2. If succeful Repeat point #1 with different plunges time.
+If not adjust fueling/power.
 3. Repeat point #1 with different plunges **We need at least 3 points in time for each scenario**
 4. Repeat # 60917 but with constant seeding.
+Keep the same ramp but reaching 1/3 of the value and then constant seeding.
 Use plunge time as #1.
 5. Repeat #4 adjust seeding accordingly if necessary.
 Use plunge time as #2
 6. Repeat #5 if optimal seeding found use plunge as #3
-7. Repeat #5 eventually adjusting power/density ramp.
-If additional power is needed use ECRH central heating.
-If #5 succesfull then change stroking time
+7. If previous shots were succesful we can choose to increase the statistics by repeating some of the shots with different plunge times or go to higher current different scenario as # 61041 but keep the optimal seeding found on shot #5
-8. Repeat #5, reducing feed-forward gas while keeping best option for power ramp from #12-#13.
-Add N seeding and monitor target temperature
+8. If #7 succesfull repeat changin the stroke time otherwise go back to original plan and repeat #5 with a 4th point of stroke
 9. Contingency
 10. Contingency
 11. Contingency